The basics

 Regional data centres + on-demand local clouds keep data onshore where required.
 India: DPDP Act 2023 (Digital Personal Data Protection), IT Act 2000, CERT-In incident reporting.
 Canada: PIPEDA, plus province-level laws (Quebec Law 25, BC PIPA, AB PIPA), Canadian Centre for Cyber Security (CCCS) baseline controls.
 New Zealand: Privacy Act 2020, NZISM, AS/NZS ISO/IEC 27001.
 The platform configuration (retention, audit trails, role-based access, regional storage) is the same lever used to meet each.

 PCI DSS: audit trail, role-based access, retention and tamper-evident export support retail and hospitality assessments.
+HIPAA (US healthcare): regional storage, audit logging and BAA-ready cloud regions.
+CJIS (US law enforcement): encryption-in-transit and at-rest plus access controls align with the security policy.

-Aviation, transport, energy: sector compliance (CAA, Network Rail, DCMA, Ofgem) sits on top of the install - TetherX provides the evidence trail; vertical-specific rules on retention, camera approval and operator vetting remain the operator's responsibility.
+UK CPNI / NPSA: high-secure-site guidance addressed via the ringfencing architecture - cameras isolated behind the TetherBox.
+Aviation, transport, energy: sector compliance (CAA, Network Rail, DCMA, Ofgem) sits on top of the install - TetherX provides the evidence trail; vertical-specific rules on retention, camera approval and operator vetting sit with the operator.

 TetherX hosts in regional data centres in the UK, US, Canada, India and Australia.
 Customer data is stored in the region closest to the installation.
 Local recordings stay on the TetherBox; cloud recording backups and platform data are stored in the assigned region and encrypted at rest.
 Each customer can run a private cloud instance to control their own data flow - and new local clouds can be spun up on demand for customers that need data residency in a region we do not yet host in (regulatory, gov-procurement, vertical-specific compliance).